cturbelin/influenzanet-eu-db/doc/Eurostat.md

-Import Geographic levels & Population data form EuroStat
+Import Geographic levels & Population data from EuroStat
 =========================================================

-* Extract NUTS 2 levels & save it as CSV files ";" separaor
+* Extract NUTS 2 levels & save it as CSV files using ";" separator

 Expected columns are